Savvypool/Privacy-Policy/Privacy Policy.md

 Information) Rules, 2011, and the Information Technology (Intermediaries Guidelines) Rules, 2011, also known as the "SPI Rules" and the "IG Rules”.

-- e) The Savvy Pool's collection of Personal Information and Sensitive Personal Information ( here in after collectively referred to as "Information"), as well as the goals, methods, and procedures involved in gathering and using such Information, as well as the disclosure of such Information, are governed by this Privacy Policy.
+- e) The SavvyPool's collection of Personal Information and Sensitive Personal Information ( here in after collectively referred to as "Information"), as well as the goals, methods, and procedures involved in gathering and using such Information, as well as the disclosure of such Information, are governed by this Privacy Policy.